-Bounty has contributed \$600,000 to the farmin joint account and has completed its initial expenditure.
-It may earn a 25% interest in the Cerberus Permits by paying a further A\$5.5 million towards the cost of drilling 3 wells and retains an option to earn an additional tranche of 25% by pro rata contributions to the well costs or finding farmin partners.
-The project is targeting oil in a lower Triassic source rock and reservoir sequence at the base of the Locker Shale, in lookalikes to the highly successful Dorado Project (2C reserves of 344 MMboe) being developed by Santos Limited and Carnarvon Petroleum Ltd in the
+Bounty has so far contributed over \$600,000 to the farmin joint account and has completed its initial expenditure.
+It may earn a 25% additional interests in the Cerberus Permits by paying a further A\$5.5 million towards the cost of drilling 3 wells and retains an option to earn an additional tranche of 25% by pro rata contributions to the well costs or finding farmin partners.
+The project is targeting oil in a lower Triassic source rock and reservoir sequence at the base of the Locker Shale, in lookalikes to the highly successful Dorado Project (2C reserves of 344 MMboe) held by Santos Limited and Carnarvon Petroleum Ltd in the Browse Basin to the northeast.